 As you earn loyalty points, you can claim certain benefits like free tournament entries, VIP invites and cashback.

 Online poker for Michigan gamblers is now a reality.
-By 2021, MI players will be able to enjoy fully legal cash games and tournaments on their PCs and mobile phones.
+After PokerStars launched its Michigan online poker product in January 2021, MI players can enjoy fully legal cash games and tournaments on their PCs and mobile phones.

 At GreatLakesStakes.com, we’re with you all the way.
 We’re as excited as you about the new regulated poker rooms coming to the Wolverine State.